Rethinking Prospect Theory for LLMs: Revealing the Instability of Decision-Making under Epistemic Uncertainty: Evaluation with Epistemic Uncertainty

-After we have established the probability mapping, we pick a pair of epistemic markers which has the closest normalized probability to the original settings.
-This is to ensure that the probability setting does not change much, so that the condition is controlled.
-For example, for a model with \textit{``somewhat unlikely''} mapped to $ p_1 = 32\% $ and \textit{``highly likely''} mapped to $ p_2 = 68\% $, we normalize them using the formula:
+\paragraph{Marker Normalization.} After establishing the probability mappings, we select a pair of epistemic markers whose normalized probabilities approximate the original numerical settings, ensuring the core lottery structure remains consistent~\citep{budescu1995processing}.
+Detailed replacement rules are provided in Appendix \ref{marker-replacement}.
+For example, for a model with \textit{``somewhat unlikely''} mapped to $ p_1 = 32\% $ and \textit{``highly likely''} mapped to $ p_2 = 68\% $, we normalize them as: